aws-powertools/powertools-lambda-java/docs/utilities/large_messages.md

                         .build();
     ```

-If you need to customize this `S3Client`, you can leverage the `LargeMessageConfig` singleton:
+If you need to customize this `S3Client`, you can leverage the `LargeMessageConfig` singleton.
+This works with both the annotation and functional API:

-=== "Custom S3 Client"
+=== "@LargeMessage annotation"
     ```java hl_lines="6"
     import software.amazon.lambda.powertools.largemessages.LargeMessage;